Baerche/wasserspiel/README.md

 ###Warnings

 * no warranties.
-When you code, you know the quirks and avoid them /uncon?/unbewusst/.
+When you code, you know the quirks and avoid them Unconscious.
 May break with other users/machines.
 * Only played single user.
 * Consumes more bandwith because of more changing nodes.
-* No /?/rechte/, anyone can change rain and gamemode.
+* No privs, anyone can change rain and gamemode.

 ### Installation